redis/redis/README.md

 it has a `type` field, so that it is possible to know what type a given object has, and a `refcount`, so that the same object can be referenced in multiple places without allocating it multiple times.
-Finally the `ptr` field points to the actual representation of the object; that may vary even for the same type, depending on the `encoding` used.
+Finally the `ptr` field points to the actual representation of the object, which might vary even for the same type, depending on the `encoding` used.

 Redis objects are used extensively in the Redis internals, however in order